ANTH 111 Introduction to Biological Anthropology 3 Units GE

 Course Attributes: Upper Division

-ANTH 465 Conservation and Curation of Archaeological Resources 3 Units
+ANTH 465 Public Interpretation 3 Units

 Prerequisite: Faculty permission.